jss367/jss367.github.io/_posts/2020-07-07-Free-Deep-Learning-Textbooks.md

 ## General Machine Learning

 * [Machine Learning Yearning by Andrew Ng](https://www.deeplearning.ai/machine-learning-yearning/) (2018) - this is more about the machine learning process and how to build projects.
 It's a short read.
 You have to provide an email address to download it.
-And while you're there I would recommend leaving the check box for signing up to receive his newsletter, The Batch, checked as well because it's a very good resource.
+And while you're there I would recommend leaving the checkbox for signing up to receive his newsletter, The Batch, checked as well because it's a very good resource.

 * [Interpretable Machine Learning: A Guide for Making Black Box Models Explainable by Christoph Molnar](https://christophm.github.io/interpretable-ml-book/) (2020)